onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 1. Open link with additional GET parameter `?liveness=true`
 2. Upload the ID documents in the browser
 3. On the liveness recording screen, wait for the `Use your mobile to continue face verification` message and select it
-4. Open the cross device link on a mobile device that doesn't have media recorder api support (Chrome on iOS)
+4. Open the cross device link on a mobile device that doesn't have media recorder API support (Chrome on iOS)
     - user should be taken to the selfie intro screen
-6. Open the cross device link on a mobile device that has media recorder api support (Chrome on Android)
+6. Open the cross device link on a mobile device that has media recorder API support (Chrome on Android)
     - user should be taken to the liveness intro screen

 0. Given webcam is not connected to the computer
 1. Open link with additional GET parameter `?liveness=true`
 2. Upload the ID documents in the browser
-4. Open the cross device link on a mobile device that doesn't have media recorder api support (Chrome on iOS)
+4. Open the cross device link on a mobile device that doesn't have media recorder API support (Chrome on iOS)
     - user should be taken to the selfie intro screen
-6. Open the cross device link on a mobile device that has media recorder api support (Chrome on Android)
+6. Open the cross device link on a mobile device that has media recorder API support (Chrome on Android)
     - user should be taken to the liveness intro screen

 ##### 10. Check happy path flow on other desktop browsers